Email hosting for agencies: a practical setup for multi-domain teams

 Questions worth answering.

-Common questions about using SHIPMAIL for agency email.
+Common questions about using Shipmail for agency email.

-Why is SHIPMAIL a strong fit for agencies?
+Why is Shipmail a strong fit for agencies?

 Because agencies operate across multiple domains with role-based inboxes that multiple people share.
-SHIPMAIL's per-mailbox pricing and built-in shared inbox match that operating model without requiring a second product.
+Shipmail's per-mailbox pricing and built-in shared inbox match that operating model without requiring a second product.

 Can agencies separate client access cleanly?